Safalswayam/Breast_Cancer_Detection_with_Logistic_Regration/README.md

 # Breast Tumor Detection using Trigonometric Convolutions

-📌 Overview
+📌 Overview :

 This project focuses on detecting benign and malignant breast tumors from mammogram images using a convolutional neural network (CNN) enhanced by a custom TrigConv2D layer.
 The model is designed to identify subtle texture and density patterns commonly observed in breast cancer diagnostics.

-⚙️ Key Features
+⚙️ Key Features :

-TrigConv2D Layer: Incorporates sine and cosine transformations into the convolutional layer to enhance the network’s ability to detect micro-textures and irregular structures typical in breast tumors.
+TrigConv2D Layer : Incorporates sine and cosine transformations into the convolutional layer to enhance the network’s ability to detect micro-textures and irregular structures typical in breast tumors.

-Binary Classification: Distinguishes between benign and malignant tumor classes from grayscale mammogram images.
+Binary Classification : Distinguishes between benign and malignant tumor classes from grayscale mammogram images.

-Clean CNN Architecture: Lightweight, end-to-end pipeline for image preprocessing, model training, and validation.
+Clean CNN Architecture : Lightweight, end-to-end pipeline for image preprocessing, model training, and validation.

-Flexible Data Loader: Supports nested folders for real-world datasets with thousands of mammograms in varying formats.
+Flexible Data Loader : Supports nested folders for real-world datasets with thousands of mammograms in varying formats.

-🧪 Tech Stack
+🧪 Tech Stack :

 Python 3, TensorFlow/Keras

 OpenCV for grayscale image processing